 MDT is a free, flexible, and extensible tool designed for automating the deployment of Windows operating systems and applications.
 With MDT, IT administrators can customize deployment processes, create custom deployment scripts, and automate repetitive tasks.
 MDT supports multiple deployment scenarios, including bare-metal deployment, refreshing existing computers, and deploying virtual machines.

 However, MDT does have some limitations.
-For example, it is primarily designed for on-premises deployment, making it less suitable for organizations that have adopted a cloud-first approach.
+For example, it is primarily designed for on-premises deployment, making it less suitable for organisations that have adopted a cloud-first approach.
 Additionally, while MDT can be used to deploy applications, it does not provide the same level of application management functionality as Microsoft Intune.

 Microsoft Intune is a cloud-based device management solution designed for managing Windows, iOS, and Android devices.
 With Intune, IT administrators can deploy and manage applications, enforce compliance policies, and protect corporate data.
 Intune offers a range of deployment options, including app deployment, Windows Autopilot, and mobile device management (MDM).